 One way or the other, future you will be oh so happy to have a stash of cash.
 Even if you can only contribute $100 per month, the interest on that money will compound over time and help you when you might need it the most.

 “The single most important thing is to save for retirement and to save on a consistent basis,” Collinson said.

 In the words of Ice Cube, check yo’ self before you wreck yo’ self in retirement — OK, the last two words were mine.

 Or there’s the other saying, “Get rich slowly, or get poor fast.”
 I’ll take the former, please.

-Stephanie Bolling is a staff writer at The Penny Hoarder.
+Stephanie Bolling is a former staff writer at The Penny Hoarder.
 Researching this article inspired her to open a Roth IRA.